-The School of Life Sciences also offers Honours research projects with other supervisors affiliated with UTS.
+The School of Life Sciences also offers Honours research projects with a wide range of other supervisors affiliated with UTS.
 This includes projects from UTS Faculty of Engineering and Information Technology (FEIT) and other visiting researchers at UTS.
 Their research profiles and projects are listed below.